Day One on the Camino Inglés, La Coruña Arm ~ La Coruña to Sergude, 19.63 Km (12.2 Miles)

 Welcome to Carral at End of Lane on day one of the La Coruña Arm of the Camino Inglés"Welcome to Carral" Sign at End of Lane

 Come out at this 54.8 Kilometer marker, and onto the paved road.
-There is a restaurant and bakery here on the left, but since we were now only 2.0 kilometers from Sergude, we did not stop.
+There is a bakery here on the left, but since we were now less than 2.0 kilometers from Sergude, we did not stop.
 But it is an option!

 You are home free as the climbing is also now over!!
 It is a nice downhill amble from here into Sergude.